 - Specialist resources are used to enable learners across the school.
-Resources may include lower ability reading books, sand timers, behaviour charts with stickers and rewards, visual timetables, left handed scissors, writing slopes, theraputty, pencil grips, fiddle objects and worry monsters. - There are also disabled toilets and striped steps and posts for visually impaired pupils. - Staff as a resource: the school employ teaching assistants to support the learning of all pupils including those with special educational needs and disabilities. - Further specific specialist equipment is bought or hired according to the needs of the children, as and when they arise, for example, laptops, radio aids, apps or programmes for technology devices, books with large font.
+Resources may include lower ability reading books, sand timers, behaviour charts with stickers and rewards, visual timetables, left handed scissors, writing slopes, theraputty, pencil grips, fiddle objects and worry monsters. - There are also disabled toilets and striped steps and posts for visually impaired pupils. - Further specific specialist equipment is bought or hired according to the needs of the children, as and when they arise, for example, laptops, radio aids, apps or programmes for technology devices, books with large font.